 Below: Approval letter dated 26th January, 1951 from the Department Of Labour (Victoria), addressed to W G Goetz company secretary Frank Craddock at Goetz’s Hall Street, Spotswood address.

 Aerial view of the foundry (centre, with another factory at left and house at right), 22 February 1957.
+The sale yards were established the year after in the paddock to the right, after the stock market in central Dandenong closed.
 Grace Street (Cheltenham Road) east-west across the photo, Greaves Street to the north, Grace Street to the south.
 Railway line at bottom of photo.
 In 1962, the foundry was extended towards the railway line boundary.
 Nowadays the foundry site is occupied by a Shell service station.

 Part of a larger photo: “Aerial view of railway station, Dandenong.”
 Airspy.
 22 Feb 1957.